westoncampbell/BulldozerAHK/Other/Rules WIP.md

 # Bulldozer Rules

-### Object of the Game
+### Game Objective
 The object of Bulldozer is to push each rock on to a target.
-Put all the rocks on the target and progress to the next level.
-See how many levels you can complete!
+Progress to the next level by moving all of the rocks to the targets.

 ### Making a Move
-In a move, you can direct the bulldozer horizontally (using your up and down arrow keys)  or vertically (left and right arrow keys). . .
+Move the bulldozer using the arrow keys, or WASD keys, on your keyboard.
+The bulldozer can move horizontally and vertically.

 ![Image1](https://i.imgur.com/aFz4lhZ.png)

-Sometimes when you hit an arrow key, the bulldozer will not move.
-Check for one of the following three conditions:
+The bulldozer will not move if one of the following three conditions are true:

 (1) You are trying to push two rocks. . .